richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *Stories Of Your Life And Other Stories* - Ted Chiang
 - *The Divided Self* - R.D.
 Laing
 - *Street of Eternal Happiness: Big City Dreams Along a Shanghai Road* - Rob Schmitz
+- *Rise of the Robots* - Martin Ford

 ## 2016